Hishofuji Hiroki: After retirement

+Exhibitions and amateur tournaments

 On 25 January 2017, it was announced by the Japan Sumo Association that Hishofuji was retiring from the sumo wrestling association.
 After his retirement from the Japan Sumo Association, he decided to leave Japan for the United States.
 Here he would start doing sumo exhibitions and amateur tournaments, often alongside Ulambayaryn Byambajav and Yamamotoyama.

-He also debuted in the WWE at the WWE Greatest Royal Rumble where he was the 7th entrant but, was quickly eliminated by Mark Henry.
+He also made his pro wrestling debut in WWE at the Greatest Royal Rumble in Jeddah, Saudi Arabia where he was the 7th entrant, but was quickly eliminated by Mark Henry.
 In July 2020 he appeared on Game On! with Bobby Lee.

+On screen

+In February 2023, he announced that he participated in the filming of the Netflix series revolving around the world of professional sumo, Sanctuary, in which he plays the role of a wrestler (Shizuuchi).

+Hiroki Sumi made an appearance in John Wick: Chapter 4 playing the role of a guard in the Osaka Continental alongside fellow retired sumo wrestler Yoshinori Tashiro.

+In 2024 he was also cast as main title character in The Wide West, a film starring Alexander Nevsky, about a sumo wrestler's arrival in the United States.